xuankimtran/docs-1/pages/katalon-studio/docs/associated-ADO-Test-Case-IDs.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/associated-ADO-TC-IDs/ks-ddt-ado-binding.png" alt="conduct data binding" width=100%>

 3. When you are done with the configuration, hit **Run** to execute your test suite with Data Binding.
 Once the test suite finished executing, you can view your test results in ADO.
 Each test iteration in Katalon Studio is mapped to an ADO test case.
-In the Katalon Studio event log, you can see the invalid ADO test case IDs.
+In the Katalon Studio event log, you can see invalid ADO test case IDs.

 	For example, in the **Data Files**, we have an `ado_id` list as below: